selfdriven-foundation/selfdriven-space/docs/pages/composed-infinity-rising.md

 *Formerly Cornucopias*

 ### Summary
 Infinity Rising is more than a game — it's a modular, blockchain-anchored simulation platform that can evolve into the foundation layer for identity, governance, and collective cognition in a post-singularity future.
-This paper explores how Cornucopias can support cognitive continuity, post-biological societies, and decentralized consensus through immersive, forkable worlds.
+This paper explores how Infinity Rising can support cognitive continuity, post-biological societies, and decentralized consensus through immersive, forkable worlds.

 ### 1. Context: Singularity and the Metaverse
 - The Singularity as a convergence of AGI, biotechnology, and distributed infrastructure
 - Role of metaverses in a post-scarcity, AGI-mediated reality
 - Historical evolution: Internet → Social Web → Games → Cognitive Infrastructure

-### 2. Cornucopias as a Foundation
+### 2. Infinity Rising as a Foundation
 - Current architecture: land NFTs, modding tools, blockchain anchoring, UGC
 - Game engine capabilities and modding APIs
 - Cross-chain interoperability and on-chain identity